-There is a spectrum of organisations seeking MSP services – some are looking for the first time, others have mature programs focused on driving continuous improvements and others that are transitioning into a Total Workforce Solution.
+A spectrum of organisations seek MSP services – some are looking for the first time and others have mature programs focused on driving continuous improvements.
+In addition, some are looking to transition into a Total Workforce Solution.

 An MSP provider works alongside a client’s internal HR and Procurement teams and can perform its duties remotely and onsite at a client’s facility.
 Below, we highlight a few reasons why organisations seek MSP providers, and conversely, when MSP may not be a good fit:

 - If your organisation is looking for better cost control amongst your staffing vendors

 - If your organisation wants faster access to high-quality talent through vendors, directly sourced or through other hiring vehicles

 - If your organisation is looking for greater compliance protection from potential litigation due to worker misclassification across all categories of non-permanent workers

 - If your organisation is looking for more detailed reporting, workforce analytics and key insights to make better and more informed contingent labor decisions

 - If your organisation is looking for a workforce consultant to advise them on labor trends and custom solutions that will work within your culture.

 Reasons not to engage an MSP provider: